If your question isn’t answered here, contact us at firstname.lastname@example.org; we’ll answer it and add it to this page for other students.

 Does Innis have a library?

 Yes.
-The Innis Library is located on the second and third floors of the St George Wing of the Innis College building.
-This small library & computer lab is a quiet place to study or to browse Cinema-, Urban-, and Writing-related materials.
+The Innis College Library is located on the second and third floors of the St George Wing (or East Wing) of the Innis College building.
+This small library & computer lab is a quiet place to study or to browse Cinema, Urban Studies, and Writing related materials.

 What sort of study spaces does Innis offer?